 Many pedestrians are visitors piling into their cars after a day at the beach, but the local temperament is still palpable.
 Music pours out of every door along Newport Avenue, O.B.’s main drag; it takes about five minutes to determine that reggae is the genre of choice in these parts.
 It’s simultaneously broadcast by three stores in one block.
 OBceans are easy to spot.
 Many men sport long beards and long hair with tie-dye tank tops or other alternative-style T-shirts, and many females wear psychedelic-patterned yoga pants, crystal pendants, loose blouses, and ocean-blue maxi-skirts.

-5025 Newport Avenue, Ocean Beach
+5025 Newport Avenue, San Diego

-5059 Newport Avenue #102, Ocean Beach
+5059 Newport Avenue #102, San Diego

 Serving as a backdrop to all the quirky fun is the beach itself, resting as it has since long before Newport Avenue, before rock ’n’ roll, before it was known as Mussel Beach (it received the name Ocean Beach in 1887 by developers Albert E. Higgins and Billy Carlson).
 Its salty breeze serves as the least common denominator to the other scents of the street, like local favorites the BBQ House and Lighthouse Ice Cream — specialty: waffle ice cream).

-5083 Santa Monica Avenue, Ocean Beach
+5083 Santa Monica Avenue, San Diego

 Wonderland Ocean Pub is the number one Yelp!-reviewed establishment in the area and sits just off Newport Avenue.
 The bar sits atop the family-oriented OB Surf Lodge, which emphasizes family dining over nightlife.
 The bar closes at 10:00.

 Wonderland.
 Some celebrate with the “sunset toast.”